Domesticated plants and animals of Austronesia: Colocasia esculenta (taro)

-Regardless, taro were definitely among the cultivated plants of Austronesians as well as preceding populations in Island Southeast Asia.
-However, their importance in Island Southeast Asia had largely been replaced by rice, although they are still planted at the margins of rice paddies in some communities.
+Regardless, taro were definitely among the cultivated plants of Austronesians as well as preceding populations in Maritime Southeast Asia.
+However, their importance in Maritime Southeast Asia had largely been replaced by rice, although they are still planted at the margins of rice paddies in some communities.
 They remained a staple in the islands of Melanesia and Polynesia where rice wasn't introduced.
 They are one of the four species of aroids (taros) cultivated by Austronesians primarily as a source of starchy corms, the others being Alocasia macrorrhizos, Amorphophallus paeoniifolius, and Cyrtosperma merkusii.
 They are the most important and the most preferred among the four, because they were less likely to contain the irritating raphides present in the other plants.

 Taro is also identified as one of the staples of Micronesia, from archaeological evidence dating back to the pre-colonial Latte Period (c.
 900 – 1521 AD), indicating that it was also carried by Micronesians when they colonized the islands.
 Due to the unsuitability of the low-lying atoll islands of most of Micronesia, Micronesians innovated by digging pits that could then be filled up with compost suitable for taro cultivation.
 Taro pollen and starch residue have also been identified in earlier Lapita sites, dated to around c.
 3,050 – 2,500 cal BP.

 There are numerous terms for taro in the Austronesian languages, both specific and generalized.
 The reconstructed Proto-Austronesian term for taro is *cali, with cognates in Formosan languages including Seediq sali, Thao lhari; Bunun tai; and Amis tali.

 It became *taləs in Proto-Malayo-Polynesian, which in turn became *talos or *talo in Proto-Oceanic.
 Modern cognates include Hanunó'o tálus; Aborlan Tagbanwa talis; Palawan Batak täläs; Nias talõ; Malay talas; Minangkabau taleh; Rejang and Sundanese taleus; Javanese tales; Palauan dáit; Rotinese tale; and Tetun talas.
 In Polynesian languages, the cognates include Motu, Marovo, Tongan, Samoan, Niue, Futunan, Tuvaluan talo; Kwaio, Lau (Malaita), and Toqabaqita alo; 'Āre'āre, Arosi, and Bauro aro; Nakanamanga na-tale; Sye tal or nal; Fijian and Nukuoro dalo; Rennellese tago; Anuta, Rarotongan, and Māori taro; and Hawaiian kalo.
 The English name for the plant is itself derived from the Polynesian names.
 A red variety of taro also has names derived from reconstructed Proto-Polynesian *pongi, with cognates including Niue pongi; Marquesan poki; Hawaiian poni; and Māori pongi.

 In Proto-Western-Malayo-Polynesian, another reconstructed term is *kaladi, with cognates including Agutaynen, Sabah Bisaya, Iban, Tae', and Wolio kaladi; Balinese and Malay keladi; and Mongondow koladi.